6 Cloud Migration Strategies You Should Know

 For example, in the healthcare industry, techniques such as workflow analysis or process modelling might be used to improve patient care processes or comply with regulatory standards.

-In contrast, in the IT sector, use case modelling or user stories might be more prevalent to understand software requirements.
+In contrast, in the IT sector, use case modeling or user stories might be more prevalent in understanding software requirements.

 In finance, financial modelling or risk analysis techniques might be more commonly used to evaluate investment opportunities or manage financial risks.